mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 The best persona comes from the AI you already talk to most.
 I prompted ChatGPT: ***"Based on our conversation history, write a persona document about me.
 Include communication style, decision-making patterns, technical values, and things that frustrate me.
 Be brutally honest."***

-In the previous post: ["Why Mpho Mphego Might Be the World's Worst AI Software and Data Engineer"](https://blog.mphomphego.co.za/blog/2026/02/04/Why-Mpho-Mphego-Might-Be-the-World's-Worst-AI-Software-and-Data-Engineer.html), I also asked ChatGPT to create a blog post about me.
-The result was accurate enough to publish as its own blog post - which then boosted my confidence about asking it to write the persona document.
-I took the content from that post, edited it for clarity and relevance, and made it the first entry in `persona.md`.
-The rest of the content came from the direct prompt.
+Now, I'd already tested ChatGPT's model of me in a previous experiment.
+I asked it to write a blog post about me, and the result was accurate enough to publish: ["Why Mpho Mphego Might Be the World's Worst AI Software and Data Engineer"](https://blog.mphomphego.co.za/blog/2026/02/04/Why-Mpho-Mphego-Might-Be-the-World's-Worst-AI-Software-and-Data-Engineer.html). *(Apparently it knows me better than my own LinkedIn summary does.)* That gave me the confidence to ask for the persona document.
+I took content from both, edited for clarity, and distilled it into `persona.md`:

-That post's content now lives in `persona.md`:

 ```markdown
 # Working with Mpho